24 Hour Life and Health Review with Ethics

 This 24 hour continuing education course is designed to help insurance producers renew their licenses.
 The course is broken into three parts that focus on ethics, life insurance, and health insurance.
 The ethics portion discusses the concept of ethics and what it means to operate in an ethical manner.
 The life insurance portion discusses such topics as uses of life insurance, types of life insurance, policy provisions, annuities, and qualified retirement plans.
 The health insurance portion covers a number of topics including health insurance fundamentals, health insurance policies, disability coverage, group health insurance, and long term care insurance.

-North Carolina 27 Hour Property and Casualty w/ NFIP
+27 Hour Property and Casualty W/ NFIP

 clock hour icon 27h course